Ramón Flecha

 Ramón Flecha is a Spanish sociologist who is a professor of sociology at the University of Barcelona, Doctor Honoris Causa from West University of Timişoara, and a researcher in social sciences in Europe.
-Alain Touraine highlighted the contribution of Flecha in recognizing the knowledge of cultural analysis of people without studies:
+In 2025, he was suspended from the University after allegations of sexual abuse.

+His sociological contributions cover different areas; research methodology (communicative methodology), culture (dialogic literary gatherings), economics (successful cooperative actions), education (learning communities), cultural groups (distinction of modern and postmodern racism), new masculinities (alternative masculinities), sociology of science (scientific, political and social impact) and social theory (dialogic societies).